Aathira Perinchery, Kochi

 Several costs

 Though tiny, these invasive mussels are ‘biofoulers’, he added: organisms that accumulate on wet surfaces, causing huge ecological and economic losses.
 They can cause the deterioration of coastal infrastructure; the Australian government, for instance, spent approximately US$ 2.2 million to eradicate Mytilopsis mussels from Darwin Harbour.
 The mussels can also displace native species of clams (which local fishermen depend on for their livelihood) from their coastal habitats and cause a reduction in native biodiversity.
-Now the mussels can be spotted along most of Kerala’s coastline, added Dr. Nandan.
+Now the mussels can be spotted along most of Kerala’s coastline, added Dr. Nandan.“We do not know what other problems could occur if these black-striped mussels proliferate,” said Dr. Nandan.
+“Or if changing climates could be enhancing their survival in any way.
+Our molluscan resources are extremely under-studied and we need more research to address these gaps.”

 If their numbers grow, harvesting the mussels for use as poultry feed or manure could be a possible management tool, he said.